VISA2249 Art and Life Manipulation

 - Level 2 elective

 - This unit is only offered in odd-numbered years.
-It introduces the basic practical and theoretical working methodologies for the construction of works of art that include living elements.
-Topics include basic methods of tissue engineering, tissue culture, DNA isolation, breeding principles and genetic engineering.
-The ethical and aesthetic issues of bio-art are also discussed.
+It introduces the basic practical and theoretical working methodologies for the growth, construction and care of works of art that include living elements.
+Topics include basic techniques of growing and manipulating living materials/organisms for cultural expression.
+The ethical, political and aesthetic issues of bio-art are also discussed and critiqued.

 - Students are able to (1) develop an understanding of the core issues of biological art; (2) learn some basic practical methods for manipulating different levels of life for aesthetic ends; and (3) learn how to articulate the theoretical and ethical aspects of such practices.

-- Indicative assessments in this unit are as follows: (1) practical assignment during semester; (2) portfolio submission; and (3) participation in class during semester.
+- Indicative assessments in this unit are as follows: (1) “Sketches” of preliminary ideas; (2) practical assignment during semester and textual contextualisation; and (3) portfolio submission.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.